-- Prior to construction of the Project, a qualified archaeologist will be retained and will provide a cultural resource briefing that includes all applicable laws and penalties pertaining to disturbing cultural resources, a brief discussion of the prehistoric and historic regional context and archaeological sensitivity of the area, types of cultural resources found in the area, instruction that Project workers will halt construction if a cultural resource is inadvertently discovered during construction, and procedures to follow in the event an inadvertent discovery (Inadvertent Discovery Plan discussed below) is encountered, including appropriate treatment and respectful behavior of a discovery (e.g., no posting to social media or photographs).
-If requested, a local tribal representative(s) shall be invited to participate in the environmental training to discuss or provide text from a tribal cultural perspective regarding the cultural resources within the region. - The Applicant will retain a qualified archaeologist to prepare and implement a Cultural Resource Preconstruction Survey and Avoidance Plan.
-The plan will provide protocols for preconstruction surveys of areas that have not been previously surveyed (e.g., during final design, construction needs, etc., extend beyond previously surveyed areas), and
+• Prior to construction of the Project, a qualified archaeologist will be retained and will provide a cultural resource briefing that includes all applicable laws and penalties pertaining to disturbing cultural resources, a brief discussion of the prehistoric and historic regional context and archaeological sensitivity of the area, types of cultural resources found in the area, instruction that Project workers will halt construction if a cultural resource is inadvertently discovered during construction, and procedures to follow in the event an inadvertent discovery (Inadvertent Discovery Plan discussed below) is encountered, including appropriate treatment and respectful behavior of a discovery (e.g., no posting to social media or photographs).
+If requested, a local tribal representative(s) shall be invited to participate in the environmental training to discuss or provide text from a tribal cultural perspective regarding the cultural resources within the region.

-- outline cultural resource avoidance measures.
+- The Applicant will retain a qualified archaeologist to prepare and implement a Cultural Resource Preconstruction Survey and Avoidance Plan.
+The plan will provide protocols for preconstruction surveys of areas that have not been previously surveyed (e.g., during final design, construction needs, etc., extend beyond previously surveyed areas), and outline cultural resource avoidance measures.
 Tribal representatives will be invited to monitor the site during construction. - Recorded cultural and historic resources will be avoided by the Project through modification of Project design to avoid a resource and via avoidance through buffers and protective signage or flagging, as well as monitoring, as appropriate.
+Notably, for precontact resources, a buffer has already been implemented and is considered the resource boundary (see Section 4.2.5.3).
 If a resource cannot be avoided, a qualified archaeologist will develop additional archaeological investigation measures and additional mitigation in coordination with the Department of Archaeology and Historic Preservation (DAHP) and Tribes, as appropriate. - An Archaeological Excavation and Removal Permit will be pursued if any alteration to any pre-contact archaeological site regardless of the level of disturbance were to occur.
-For historic-era archaeological sites, permits will be pursued for any removal or excavation of those that are eligible for or listed on the National Register of Historic Places (NRHP). - The Applicant will retain a qualified archaeologist to prepare an Inadvertent Discovery Plan for the Project and avoidance procedures.
-During Project-level construction, should subsurface archaeological resources be discovered, all activity in the vicinity of the find shall stop and a qualified archaeologist will be contacted to assess the significance of the find according to Washington Heritage Register (WHR) and NRHP criteria (as applicable).
-If any find is determined to be significant, the archaeologist will determine, in consultation with the implementing agencies and local Native American groups expressing interest, appropriate avoidance measures or other appropriate mitigation.
+For historic-era archaeological sites, permits will be pursued for any removal or excavation of those that are unevaluated for, eligible for, or listed on the National Register of Historic Places (NRHP). - The Applicant will retain a qualified archaeologist to prepare an Inadvertent Discovery Plan for the Project and avoidance procedures.
+During Project-level construction, should subsurface archaeological resources be discovered, all activity in the vicinity of the find will stop and a qualified archaeologist will be contacted to evaluate the resource for listing in the Washington Historic Register (WHR) and NRHP criteria (for historic-period resources) or to conduct other appropriate investigations per RCW 27.53 (for precontact resources); this work will be conducted under the appropriate permits.
+The archaeologist will determine, in consultation with the implementing agencies and local Native American groups expressing interest, appropriate avoidance measures or other appropriate mitigation for any historic-period resources found to be NRHP/WHR-eligible and for all precontact resources.
 If a resource cannot be avoided, a qualified archaeologist will develop additional archaeological investigation measures, such as data recovery or other appropriate measures, in consultation with the implementing agency, DAHP and appropriate Native American representatives. - If evidence of human burials is encountered, all ground-disturbing activity in the vicinity will be halted immediately, and the DAHP, Benton County Planning and Community Development Department, the Benton County Sheriff's Office, Applicant, and the appropriate Tribes will be notified immediately.
 No work will resume within a 100-foot radius (or appropriate distance) of the find until all the appropriate approvals are received.